Skip to main content

 Universal credit and tax credits

 Under the Government’s welfare reform plans, tax credits are ending.
-Most existing tax credit claimants will be expected to claim universal credit or pension credit, depending on their age.
+To continue getting support, most existing tax credit claimants will be expected to claim universal credit or pension credit, depending on their age.
+However, even if you don’t claim universal credit or pension credit, your tax credits award will eventually end under these plans.

 Universal credit is not a like for like replacement for tax credits.
 Some people will be better off claiming universal credit than their current tax credits and/or other benefits, some will be about the same and some will be worse off.